qb-team/Stalker-Documentazione/DocumentazioneEsterna/ManualeSviluppatore/docs/restapi/api/AdministratorApi.md

 <a name="bindAdministratorToOrganization"></a>
-# **bindAdministratorToOrganization**
-> Permission bindAdministratorToOrganization(administratorBindingRequest)

-Bind an already existent administrator to the organization.
+## **POST** /administrator/bindadministrator

 Bind an already existent administrator to the organization.
 Only web-app administrators can access this end-point.

 ### Parameters